KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession6/docs/ws3-loops/2loops.md

 }
    ```
    {% hint style='info' %}
 You are logging out the array index.
-The index is the value correponding to the element's position in the array.
+The index is the value corresponding to the element's position in the array.
    {% endhint %}

 1. We can access an array element by the index using the syntax `name-of-array[index]`.
 Inside the `for` loop, change the `console.log` to access each array element: